League Park: History

-By 1940, the Indians played most of their home schedule at Cleveland Stadium, abandoning League Park entirely after the 1946 season.
+In 1940 and from 1942 on, the Indians played the majority of their home schedule at Cleveland Stadium, abandoning League Park entirely after the 1946 season.
 The final Indians game at League Park was played on Saturday, September 21, a 5–3 loss in 11 innings to the Detroit Tigers in front of 2,772 fans.
 League Park became the last stadium used in Major League Baseball never to install permanent lights.

 The Indians continued to own League Park until March 1950 when they sold it to the city of Cleveland for $150,000.
 After the demise of the Cleveland Buckeyes of the Negro American League during the 1950 season, League Park was no longer used as a regular sports venue.
 Most of the structure was demolished in 1951 by the city to convert the facility for use by local amateur teams and recreation and to prevent any competition with Cleveland Stadium.
 The lower deck seating between first base and third base remained, as did the Indians' clubhouse under the third base stands.
 The Cleveland Browns began using League Park as a practice field in 1952, including the former clubhouse, until 1965.
 All of the remaining seating areas were removed in 1961 except for the area above the former clubhouse, which was finally torn down in 2002.